 - How close you are to where the internet user is located.
-Obviously Google wants to show businesses close to their customer because they are more likely to be relevant search information.
+Obviously, Google wants to show businesses close to the customer because they are more likely to be relevant search information.

 - How fast your website loads.
-In today’s day of age, people want stuff fast!
-If your website does not load, search engines will favor other websites.
+In today’s age, people want stuff fast!
+If your website does not load quickly, search engines will favor other websites.

 - Quality and quantity of your online reviews.
 If you have many good reviews, Google will favor your small business over others.